Sweet potato with onion is a perfect combination of flavors. Sure to be one of your favorite side dishes.

 If you are looking for a Thanksgiving side dish, look no further.
-This sweet potato and caramelized onion skillet is the perfect thing to compliment a turkey dinner.
+This sweet potato with caramelized onion skillet is the perfect thing to complement a turkey dinner.
 Or a ham dinner for that matter.

 The caramelized onion and the sweet potatoes go together, “like peas and carrots.”
 And to just take this dish a little over the top, I added some diced golden delicious apple to provide a little more sweetness.
 The combination makes for a savory and tasty side dish.

-Sweet potato and caramelized onion skillet would be a perfect compliment to your Thanksgiving turkey.
+Sweet potato with caramelized onion skillet would be a perfect complement to your Thanksgiving turkey.

 - 1 tbsp olive oil

 - 2 tbsp butter